RussHewgill/bambu_watcher/README.md

 ## Features

+- Drag and drop printers to arrange your dashboard
-- Notifications on print error
+- Notifications on print error, completion, and pause
-- Currently only tested with P1S
+- Webcam stream for P1 and A1 series
+- Bamub cloud login (Password not saved)
+- Print preview thumbnails (only when logged in)

+## Download

+Get the latest build from the [releases page](https://github.com/RussHewgill/bambu_watcher/releases)

 ## Instructions